grand-mother/grand/docs/package/grand.io.rst

       Read data from this node.

+      The optional argument *dtype* allows to specify the data type to use for the read values.
+By default the native data type in the file is used.

       Multiple data can be read at once by providing multiple arguments.
 For example the following reads out two data elements from the root node.